 The first step is to know where you want to place the treadmill.

 It’s either going to be a softer surface like carpet or a harder surface like wood or concrete.
 Opt for a harder surface if possible.
-Carpet isn’t the best.
+The carpet isn’t the best.

 One of the best ways to protect your floor is to use a sturdy mat under the treadmill.
 A thick, rubber mat will help prevent any damage to the floor and help stabilize your exercise equipment.